Ladies and Gents,

-Today, we will examine the impact that Martin Luther had on Christianity and, consequently, world history.
+Today and tomorrow, we will examine the impact that Martin Luther had on Christianity and, consequently, world history.
 You will work in small groups and create a 4 minute skit based on the criteria below.
-On Monday, you will be given a camera to record your skit; your skit will be shown in the second half of the period.
+On Thursday, you will be given a camera to record your skit; your skit will be shown in the second half of the period.

-- Each group of students chooses 1 topic (First come, first serve)
+- Each group of students chooses 1 topic (First come, first serve…let the teacher know!)

 - Remember, you goal is to teach each other.
-Do your best.
+Do your best to explain key ideas meaningfully.

 Here are your options: